Home

 Closing air vents can also lead to poor indoor air quality.
 This is because most heating and cooling systems are designed to circulate fresh air.

 Closing vents can reduce the amount of fresh air that your HVAC system circulates.
-This can lead to increased levels of indoor air pollution, which can be harmful to your health.
+This can increase your home’s levels of indoor air pollution, which can be harmful to your health.

 Alternatives to Closing Vents in Unused Rooms